glowkeeper/digitalDiscoveryPresentation/presentation/digitalDiscovery.md

 + Trusted identity gives the system a natural way of overcoming 'Sybil Attacks'
 + Provides a solution to the _Byzantine Generals Problem_

-## Bitcoin Overview
+## Overview

-+ Referred to as _cryptocurrency_ because it is a form of electronic currency that relies on cryptographic techniques to prove identity and authenticity and to enforce read and write access to the [Bitcoin](https://bitcoin.org/en/) network.
++ Referred to as _cryptocurrency_ because it is a form of electronic currency that relies on cryptographic techniques to prove identity and authenticity and to enforce read and write access to the [Bitcoin](https://bitcoin.org/en/) network
-+ The basic unit of account on the system is also called _Bitcoin_, and the smallest unit amount within the [Bitcoin](https://bitcoin.org/en/) network is the _Satoshi_.
++ The basic unit of account on the system is also called _Bitcoin_, and the smallest unit amount within the [Bitcoin](https://bitcoin.org/en/) network is the _Satoshi_
++ There will be 21 million Bitcoins in circulation.
+Therefore, unlike the US$, [Bitcoin](https://bitcoin.org/en/) is _deflationary_

 ## How does Bitcoin work?